qlibs/mph/README.md

 - How to disable `cmov` generation?

-    > Set `probability` value different than `50` - meaning that input data is predictable in some way.
+    > Set `probability` value to something else than `50u` (default) - it means that the input data is predictable in some way and `jmp` will be generated instead.
 Additionaly the following compiler options can be used.

     ```
     clang: -mllvm -x86-cmov-converter=false